 CHRISTINA PAX, MLD

-Why?
+“Why?
 I love that natives have a deeper, purpose-rich beauty.
-This is not cosmetic work, but rather something that does more than just create "curb appeal" for the yard.
+This is not cosmetic work, it goes beyond "curb appeal" for the yard.
 It’s…. gardening with an open heart.

 Using native plants helps other creatures as well as us, to reclaim our natural, healthy role as stewards of the Earth.”

 Chris has a master's degree in sustainable landscape design from George Washington University, served for 3 years on the board of the Chesapeake Conservation Landscaping Council, and has led her own landscape design business since 2006.
 She has worked with numerous homeowners to co-design beautiful, intriguing solutions to landscape problems.